Campus-FB-Logo

 Fade correction command

 As its name implies, this is the most obvious way to correct the colors of a faded photo.
 You can find that command under Adjust > Color > Fade Correction.
-This command is available on pretty much all the PaintShop Pro versions as I can confirm it is on my old JASC PSP8 version.
+This command is available on pretty much all the PaintShop Pro versions.
+I can confirm it is on my old JASC PSP8 version.

 Here is a starting image that needs a bit of help to get those colors to pop.